robintw/PyToENVI/README.md

 # PyToENVI
-Simple Python interface to ENVI, which allows you to display images in ENVi really easily.
+Simple Python interface to ENVI, which allows you to display images in ENVI really easily.

 ## Usage
 It's really simple to use - simply run: